Thursday, October 16, 2025

 -Work required to ensure ease of CI or

--Writing instrumentation code (Telemetry Data Gathering) or
+-Writing instrumentation code ( aka Telemetry Code ) or

 -Setting up standards for the team or

--Defects fixing or
+-Defect fixing or

 -Work required to acquire patents or